The BGSU popular culture library has cultural artifacts going back to the 1930s for pop culture research.

 Previous research areas of faculty and students include: new action heroines in popular culture, video game preservation issues and critical pedagogy, and black popular genres.

-Bowling Green State University is the ONLY institution in the nation to have a Department of Popular Culture.
+Bowling Green State University is the only institution in the nation to have a Department of Popular Culture.

 Training in popular culture can prepare students for many careers.
 BGSU popular culture graduates work in media firms, the music industry, radio and television stations, public relations, and the non-profit sector.
 They are consultants in a variety of fields, educators, and business professionals.